EimantasZilis/join-the-siege/README.md

 Currently, only images, txt and pdf file types are supported.
 This should be extended to support a higher range of files.

+### PDF files
+It assumes that all PDF files have machine readable text in it.
+Some PDFs can have scanned documents or pictures in it and they need to be OCR'd.
+The current solution does not account for this.

 ### Scaling to new industries
 I have not had time to adapt the app to be able to handle multiple industries.